Lancaster and District Tramways

 Lancaster and District Tramways horse tram

-One of the rather unusual 'raised seating', open-top single-deck horse cats pictured at the Stonewell Terminus — photo undated, but probably turn of the century.
-Although it is uncertain if any of those pictured are crew members, what is however clear is that no uniforms are in evidence.
+One of the rather unusual 'raised seating', open-top single-deck horse cars pictured at the Stonewell terminus in Lancaster— photo undated, but probably turn of the century.
+Although it is uncertain if any of those pictured are crew members, what is, however, clear is that no uniforms are in evidence.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Lancaster and District Tramways horse tram